TritonDataCenter/sdc-cloud-analytics/docs/overview.md

 version for cases where the semantics of parameters changed from version X to version X + 1, or the structure of return payloads changed between those versions.

+Changes in 0.1.8:
+* "average" and "percentile" heatmap resources

 Changes in 0.1.7: